DocNow/twarc/README.md

 You can create a word cloud of tweets you collected about nasa:

     % utils/wordcloud.py tweets.json > wordcloud.html

+If you've collected some tweets using `conversation` you can create a static D3 visualization of them with:

+    % utils/network.py conversation.json > conversation.html

 gender.py is a filter which allows you to filter tweets based on a guess about the gender of the author.
 So for example you can filter out all the tweets that